ardalis/DevIQ-gatsby/src/docs/design-patterns/unit-of-work-pattern.md

 ### Note about this example

 Notice the example `IRepository<T>` interface lacks a `CommitAsync` or `SaveChangesAsync` method.
 This is intentional for this example as it can be implied the repository implementation is not responsible for managing transactions.
 Instead, that responsibility lies with the Unit of Work when these two patterns are paired together.
-Depending on your implementation or ORM, you may choose to handle this separation different or not at all.
+Depending on your implementation or ORM, you may choose to handle this separation differently or not at all.

 ## Related Patterns